-- On average across countries and other participants with comparable data, 77% of entrants into general upper secondary education successfully complete their upper secondary studies (either in general or in vocational programmes) within the theoretical duration of the programme.
+On average across countries and other participants with comparable data, 77% of entrants into general upper secondary education successfully complete their upper secondary studies (either in

+- general or in vocational programmes) within the theoretical duration of the programme.
 The completion rate increases by an average 10 percentage points within two years after the end of the theoretical duration.
-In Slovenia, 85% of entrants into general upper secondary education complete their programme within the theoretical duration, but this share increases to 95% after allowing an additional two years. - In most countries with available data, completion rates in vocational upper secondary programmes are lower than in general upper secondary programmes.
-In Slovenia, 77% of vocational students complete upper secondary education (either general or vocational programmes) within the expected duration and 86% complete their programme after an additional two years.
+In Norway, 81% of entrants into general upper secondary education complete their programme within the theoretical duration, but this share increases to 89% after allowing an additional two years. - In most countries with available data, completion rates in vocational upper secondary programmes are lower than in general upper secondary programmes.
+In Norway, 49% of vocational students complete upper secondary education (either general or vocational programmes) within the expected duration and 70% complete their programme after an additional two years.
 On average across countries and other participants with available data, 62% of vocational entrants complete their studies on time and 73% within an additional two years. - In some countries, most students enrol in another education programme shortly after completing their upper secondary education.
 In other countries, it is common for upper secondary graduates to enter the labour market or take a gap year and return to education later.
 Consequently, the share of general upper secondary graduates in education one year after their graduation ranges from less than 40% in Sweden to more than 90% in Slovenia.
 In all countries, general upper secondary graduates are more likely to be enrolled in formal education one year after their graduation than those who graduated from a VET programme.
-In Slovenia, 94% of general upper secondary graduates are in education one year after their graduation compared to 73% of vocational graduates. - Bachelor's programmes are the most popular programmes for new entrants to tertiary education.
-On average across the OECD, they attract 76% of all new students compared to 79% in Slovenia.
+In Norway, 54% of general upper secondary graduates are in education one year after their graduation compared to 17% of vocational graduates. - Bachelor's programmes are the most popular programmes for new entrants to tertiary education.
+On average across the OECD, they attract 76% of all new students compared to 81% in Norway.
 Short-cycle tertiary programmes are the second most common level of education for new entrants into tertiary education, but their importance differs widely across countries.
-In Slovenia, they are chosen by 16% of all new entrants. - Perhaps surprisingly, the share of international students at tertiary level has not been negatively affected by the COVID-19 pandemic in many OECD countries.
+In Norway, they are chosen by 8% of all new entrants. - Perhaps surprisingly, the share of international students at tertiary level has not been negatively affected by the COVID-19 pandemic in many OECD countries.
 However, a few countries experienced double digit declines in the share of international students.
-Slovenia is not one of them, as the share of international students increased from 7% of all tertiary students in 2019 to 9% in 2021.
+Norway is not one of them, as the share of international students remained stable between 2019 and 2021 (4% of all tertiary students).